-1. The level of human suffering in the world today is unacceptable: one in five people survive on less than US\$1 per day; 842 million people do not have enough food; over 30 percent of the world's children are malnourished.
+- 1. The level of human suffering in the world today is unacceptable: one in five people survive on less than US\$1 per day; 842 million people do not have enough food; over 30 percent of the world's children are malnourished.
 Wars have forced over 25 million people to flee their homes and an additional 16 million to seek refuge in other countries.
 Drought, floods, earthquakes and other natural disasters affected over 600 million people in 2003.
 HIV/AIDS claims an estimated 6,500 lives each day; 42 million people live with the disease.
-Millions more are affected by HIV/AIDS, including 13.4 million orphaned children.

-- 2. Faced with such hardship, there is no option but to act.
-This is the spirit of humanitarianism: compassion towards fellow human beings combined with the responsibility to help people when they have nowhere else to turn.
-It is this spirit that drives WFP to use the instrument it was established to provide food aid when it is best suited to meeting humanitarian needs.
+Millions more are affected by HIV/AIDS, including 13.4 million orphaned children. - 2.
+Faced with such hardship, there is no option but to act.
+This is the essence of humanitarianism: the readiness to respond to human suffering and assist fellow human beings when they have nowhere else to turn.
+It is this spirit, carried out with dedication and commitment, that guides WFP when it uses the instrument it was established to provide food aid when it is best suited to meeting humanitarian needs.
 The world's leaders reinforced these ideals in the Millennium Declaration, stating: "We have a collective responsibility to uphold the principles of human dignity, equality and equity at the global level.
 As leaders, we have a duty therefore to all the world's people, especially the most vulnerable and, in particular, the children of the world, to whom the future belongs." - 3.
 At the Third Regular Session in 2003, the Board asked the Secretariat to clarify the humanitarian principles that guide WFP.
-The proposed statement of humanitarian principles provided in paragraph 13 reflects the belief that the global community must act when families and local and national institutions are unable to meet the needs of vulnerable people.
+At the First Regular Session in 2004, the Board endorsed the ten principles put forward by the Secretariat, and suggested a few amendments to the text.
+The Board asked the Secretariat to refer to other important bodies of law and the United Nations Charter.
+The proposed statement of humanitarian principles provided in paragraph 14 addresses the Board's comments, as does the body of the paper.
+It reflects the belief that the global community must act when families and local and national institutions are unable to meet the needs of vulnerable people.
 It recognizes the importance of ensuring that aid builds on the capacities available in communities and nations and that assistance is appropriate and well coordinated.
 The statement is consistent with international humanitarian law and other institutional efforts to standardize humanitarian principles.